-- (3) EMPLOYMENT.-WEEKLY WAGES.-(a) Employees may be engaged by the week, and when so engaged must be available ready, and willing to perform such work as the employer shall from time to time require on the days and during the hours usually worked by the class of employees affected. - (b) Employment for the first two weeks of service shall be from day to day at the weekly rate fixed. - (c) Any weekly employee not attending for duty shall lose his or her pay for the actual time lost unless he or she produces or forwards within 24 hours of the commencement of such absence satisfactory evidence to the employer that his or her non-attendance was due to personal ill-health or accident necessitating such absence, but such employee shall not be entitled to payment for non-attendance on the grounds of personal ill-health or accident for more than six days in each year commencing from the 21st December. - (d) An employee is not to be entitled to more than six days' payment in any year for such non-attendance, notwithstanding that he or she may be employed during the year by more than one employer. - (4) Hours of Work.-The number of hours to be worked on any day shall be as follows:-
+(3) EMPLOYMENT.-WEELLY WAGES.-(a) Employees may be engaged by the week, and when so engaged must be available ready, and willing to perform such work as the employer shall from time to time require on the days and during the hours usually worked by the class of employees affected.

+- worked by the class of employees affected.

+(b) Employment for the first two weeks of service shall be from day to day at the weekly rate fixed.

+(c) Any weekly employee not attending for duty shall lose his or her pay for the actual time lost unless he or she produces or forwards within 24 hours of the commencement of such absence satisfactory evidence to the employer that his or her non-attendance was due to personal ill-health or accident necessitating such absence, but such employee shall not be entitled to payment for non-attendance on the grounds of personal ill-health or accident for more than six days in each year commencing from the 21st December.